 Social – Music headphones, bass sound systems or loud neighbours

 Did you know?
-We are not the only ones affected by noise pollution.
+More noise pollution facts are we are not the only ones affected by noise pollution.
 Marine scientists are concerned with the excessive noise used by oil drills and submarines on the inside of the ocean.
-Many marine animals use hearing the find food and defend to survive in the ocean.
+Many marine animals use hearing to find food, and defend themselves against predators, in the ocean.
 A submarine sonar can be felt 300 miles away from the source.

 Suppression of noise at source

-Sound proof walls – protect your house from outside noise before it can enter your yard
+Install soundproof walls to protect your house from outside noise before it enters your yard.

 Plant trees – planting trees and shrubs help to reduce noise to a considerable extent